 Why I Love This Recipe

-If you have my last cookbook, you know I'm obsessed with a reserved seared steak.
+If you have my Take It Easy cookbook, you know I'm obsessed with a reserved seared steak.
 It's the most trusted way to get a perfectly cooked piece of meat.
 And for YEARS (almost a decade at this point) you guys have been asking me to do a prime rib recipe for Christmas.
 So naturally, the smartest thing to do was to combine both of these into the perfect prime rib.

 If you're not familiar with a reserve sear - here's what you need to know.
 Most steaks are cooked on the grill or in a cast-iron pan.
 Obviously that is delish but a reserve sear is the most accurate way to cook meat.
 It involves cooking the meat to perfection on a very low heat in the oven with an internal meat thermometer to tell you exactly when the meat reaches your desired doneness.
 From there the steak is seared on a cast-iron skillet to create a delightful crust that gives you the perfect crunch while the inside is moist and tender.
 It's absolute perfection.